lubar/lubar.github.io/_posts/2015-01-07-writing-is-a-nice-one.md

 So bring it on 2015.
 Let's write.

 <a name="footnote-1"></a>1.
 [Death to the Stock Photo](http://deathtothestockphoto.com/) is also where I got this nice header image.<br/>
 <a name="footnote-2"></a>2.
 Yes, I'm aware of the irony in proclaiming my love for good writing using a sentence that starts with a preposition.
-But this is my first time wtiting in a while (see, I did it again).</>
+But this is my first time wtiting in a while (see, I did it again).